newell/newell.github.io/projects/paintings/index.md

 ## Splattered Colors

 A painting of splattered colors that was manifested by attaching the canvas to an electric drill with duct tape, applying blobs of paint, and then spinning it into creation.
+I had seen others do this online and felt inspired to give it a try.

 ![splatter-0](https://github.com/newell/newell.github.io/assets/4163356/c9160a5c-9381-4b16-9254-46157f656025)